 I’m a refugee from corporate life.
-I read History at Oxford University longer ago than I care to remember.
-At the beginning of my career, I worked in publishing for 10 years.
-I then took a masters degree in business administration at Warwick Business School, went into public sector audit and research and finally decided there was more to life than the four walls of an office.
-My husband and I moved to an 18th-century farmhouse in SW France in 1997.
+I took a first degree in History at Oxford University longer ago than I care to remember.
+Early on, I worked in publishing for 10 years.
+I then took a masters degree in business administration at Warwick Business School, went into public sector research and finally decided there was more to life than the four walls of an office.
+My husband and I moved to an 18th-century farmhouse in southwest France in 1997.

 When I’m not doing any of those things I like food and wine; yoga and walking (antidote to the first interest); music – anything by Mozart, especially Don Giovanni, or Chopin; creating a garden out of a rocky wilderness; and annoying French bureaurats (oops: Freudian slip, of course I meant ‘-crats’), especially by hanging onto my maiden name, which completely bewilders them.